 Indiana State Office of GAL/CASA

-The Indiana State Office of GAL/CASA is part of the Indiana Supreme Court, Office of Judicial Administration.
+The Indiana State Office of GAL/CASA is part of the Indiana Supreme Court, Office of Court Services.
 It provides funding to local programs, and certifies that programs follow the Supreme Court’s Program Standards and Code of Ethics for GAL/CASA programs.
 The State Office also provides leadership, direction and support to local programs in the Indiana Child Advocates Network so ultimately every child can be appointed a trained volunteer to help them through the court process and on to a better life.

 The State Office offers a variety of assistance to local programs including the facilitating quality training, providing technical assistance and opportunities for networking and sharing information, collection and compiling statistics and data to support and educate the public about the Indiana Child Advocates Network and a statewide, collaborative initiative to recruit more volunteers.